QasimMasood/CS460_FinalProject/README.md

 - **Qasim Masood**
 - **Alexander Troetsch**

-This project was created as part of the CS460 - Computer Graphics course at the University of Massachusetts Boston.
+This project was created as part of the CS460 - Graphics course at the University of Massachusetts Boston.

 ---